Sane C++ Libraries

 Run modes

-Event loop can be run in different ways to allow integrated it in multiple ways in applications that may already have an existing event loop (example GUI applications).
+Event loop can be run in different ways to allow integrated it in multiple ways in applications.

 Run mode Description